akleroy/cpropstoo/README.txt

 * add a multiline decomposer

-* map levelprops to levelmoments in from dendro
+* put derivative decimation of kernels back in - a natural interaction here

 * add monte carlo uncertainty to moment measurement

-* put derivative decimation of kernels back in

 * put a curve-of-growth tester in